-Services that are covered for you What you must pay when you get these services Hearing services Diagnostic hearing and balance evaluations performed by your PCP to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. • Unlimited Routine Hearing Exams • Hearing Aid allowance: \$3000 Hearing Aid allowance both ears combined per year • Medicare Covered Hearing Services Referral and/or authorization may be required.
-Please contact plan for details. \$0 Copay For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: • One screening exam every 12 months For women who are pregnant, we cover: • Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
+Services that are covered for you What you must pay when you get these services Hearing services Diagnostic hearing and balance evaluations performed by your PCP to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. • Unlimited Routine Hearing Exams • Hearing Aid allowance: \$2000 Hearing Aid allowance both ears combined per year • Medicare Covered Hearing Services Referral and/or authorization may be required.
+Please contact plan for details. \$0 Copay For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.

-Sominas that are covered for ver- What you must pay when you get these Services that are covered for you services Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+Services that are covered for you What you must pay when you get these services Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort. \$0 Copay Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Referral and/or authorization may be required.
 Please contact plan for details.
 Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
 20% Coinsurance Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier Referral and/or authorization may be required.
 Please contact plan for details.

-Services that are covered for you What you must pay when you get these services Hospice care You may receive care from any Medicare-certified hospice program.
+Services that are covered for you What you must pay when you get these services You may receive care from any Medicare-certified hospice program.
 You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
 Your hospice doctor can be a network provider or an out-of-network provider.
-Covered services include: Drugs for symptom control and pain relief Short-term respite care Home care For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Solis SPF 002 (HMO SNP).
-Home care For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original ouz (mvio sivi).
+Covered services include: • Drugs for symptom control and pain relief • Short-term respite care • Home care For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services related to your terminal prognosis.
+While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
+When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Solis SPF 006 (HMO SNP).